Edinburgh for book lovers: cafés, book shops and quiet streets

 Suggested Walking Route

 Edinburgh isn’t the only city where books and travel go hand in hand.
-If you’re curious about more literary escapes, you might enjoy our guide to weekend getaways for book lovers in Eastern Europe, where cozy cafés and independent bookshops are just as much of the adventure as the destinations themselves.
+If you’re curious about more literary escapes, you might enjoy our guide to weekend getaways for book lovers in Eastern Europe, where you’ll find cozy cafés and independent bookshops in every corner.

 Cowan & Sons in Edinburgh